Nazi symbolism

 The 20th-century German Nazi Party made extensive use of graphic symbols, especially the swastika, notably in the form of the swastika flag, which became the co-national flag of Nazi Germany in 1933, and the sole national flag in 1935.
 A very similar flag had represented the Party beginning in 1920.

+Nazi symbols and additional symbols have subsequently been used by neo-Nazis.

 Swastika

 The Nazis' principal symbol was the swastika, which the newly established Nazi Party formally adopted in 1920.
-The emblem was a black swastika (卐) rotated 45 degrees on a white circle on a red background.
-This insignia was used on the party's flag, badge, and armband.
-Similar shaped swastikas were seen in United States postcards wishing people good luck in the early 1900s.
+The formal symbol of the party was the Parteiadler, an eagle atop a swastika.

 The black-white-red motif is based on the colours of the flags of the German Empire.
 This colour scheme was commonly associated with anti-Weimar German nationalists, following the fall of the German Empire.
-The Nazis denounced the black-red-gold flag of the Weimar republic (the current flag of Germany).
+The Nazis denounced the black-red-gold flag of the Weimar Republic (the current flag of Germany).